matteobaccan/owner/README.md

 MORE INFORMATION
 ----------------

-Refer to the documentation on the web site (http://lviggiano.github.com/owner) for further details on how to use the Owner API.
+Refer to the documentation on the [web site](http://lviggiano.github.com/owner) or [github wiki](https://github.com/lviggiano/owner/wiki) for further details on how to use the Owner API.

+If you find some bug or have any request open an issue on [github issues](https://github.com/lviggiano/owner/issues).